 The broadcasting landscape in 2012 is no longer what it was in the early 1990s, nor what anyone could have anticipated a decade ago.
-Technological advances – particularly in content production and delivery – ever-fiercer competition, and growing budget constraints have forced us to rethink the way we do business.
+Technological advances – particularly in content production and delivery – ever-fiercer competition, and growing budget constraints, have forced us to rethink the way we do business.

 To succeed in today’s highly competitive environment and adequately meet audience expectations, we need to streamline our structures so that we can react more quickly to a rapidly changing market.
-It’s in this spirit that CBC/Radio-Canada filed an application with the Canada Industrial Relations Board (CIRB) on May 31 to review the bargaining structure for employees working in the province of Quebec and Moncton, NB.
+It’s in this spirit that CBC/Radio-Canada filed an application with the Canada Industrial Relations Board (CIRB) on May 31 to review the bargaining unit structure for employees working in the province of Quebec or Moncton, NB.

 The union structure covered by the review application

 It consists of four bargaining units representing nearly 3,000 employees working in the province of Quebec and the city of Moncton:

 Note: Two other units, the Canadian Media Guild (CMG) and the Association des professionnels et des superviseurs (APS), are not included in the application.